matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 This is a very simple governance contract.
 It sets the creator of the contract as the single governor and can send calls to zkSync smart contract.

-### Deploy with predefined script
+### Deploy with the predefined script

 We will not focus on the process of deploying L1 contracts in this tutorial.
-In order to let you quickly proceed with the tutorial, we provided a ready script to deploy the aforementioned smart contract to Rinkeby.
+To let you quickly proceed with the tutorial, we provided a ready script to deploy the aforementioned smart contract to Rinkeby.

 1. Clone the complete tutorial repo: